 If DCGM is running on a cluster host, Univa Grid Engine can automatically retrieve load values and other metrics for installed GPUs and expose them through Grid Engine so that GPU information is available for scheduling and reporting.

-In this example, the first set of four cores (and threads) on each socket have good affinity to gpu0 while the second set of cores on each socket have good affinity to gpu1.
+In this example, cores in the first socket have good affinity to gpu0 (a P100 GPU) while cores on the second socket have good affinity to gpu1 (a V100 GPU).

 If we want to schedule a GPU enabled workload taking this affinity into account, we can request a single P100 GPU as shown below and require that a job is scheduled only on a host with available cores that have affinity to the required P100 GPU.